-Here at Sinus and Snoring MD - ENT Family Clinic, we test for allergies using two methods.
+Sinus and Snoring MD - ENT Family Clinic tests for allergies using two methods.
 The simplest way to test for allergies is with skin testing.
 Skin testing involves placing tiny doses of the common allergens in the superficial skin.
-Allergy skin testing does NOT require any needles and is painless.
-Within 15 minutes we will have the results of your skin test and we can formulate the ideal allergy therapy for the patient.
+Skin testing does NOT require any needles and is painless.
+Within 15 minutes, we will have the results of the skin test and we can formulate the ideal therapy for the patient.

 Allergy Testing Overview

 This video depicts an animated simulation of the Allergy Testing process at Sinus and Snoring MD.